nathanlubchenco/presentations/understanding_data/index.md

   Assumption that there is no relationship between variables of interest
 ```

+1. False Positive:
-1. Type I Error:
+   - Type I Error
-   - False Positive
    - the null hypothesis is true, but we reject it and believe something false
+2. False Negative:
-2. Type II Error:
+   - Type II Error
-   - False Negative
    - the null hypothesis is false, but we fail to reject it and do not believe something true

+--- .class #id
+## Statistical Significance

+In a trial, the null hypothesis is that there is no relationship between the person and the crime:

   What type of error is it if an innocent person is convicted?

   What type of error is it if a guilty person is acquitted?

 --- .class #id
 ## Statistical Significance

 * Beyond a reasonable doubt
-   - makes Type I errors less likely
+   - makes false positive less likely
-   - conversely, increases the likelihood of Type II errors
+   - conversely, increases the likelihood of false negatives

-* a p-value allows us to control the probability of Type I errors
+* a p-value allows us to control the probability of false positives
    - by convention the threshold for statistical signficance is set to .05

 ```